PsychoPunkSage/Sec_audit/Checksums/3-t-swap-audit/audit-data/FINDINGS.md

 5. The transaction completes but the user sent the Pool 10000 USDC instead of 1000 USDC.

 ### Recommended Mitigation:
+>We should include a `maxInputAmount` ao that the user only have to send a specific amount, and can predict how much the have to spend in the pool.

 ```diff
 function swapExactOutput(
         IERC20 inputToken,